We are dedicated to changing the face of tech.

 female graphiccodebar is a genuine community and genuine people who aren't in it for anything else other than to drive change.

 female graphicIt's amazing to have a community that connects students and coaches.
-My interaction with the students has demonstrated that there are lots of technical talent out there, who comes from non-tech backgrounds and this platforms gives those students an opportunity to move into tech.
+My interaction with the students has demonstrated that there are lots of technical talent out there, [which] comes from non-tech backgrounds, and this platforms gives those students an opportunity to move into tech.

 male graphicFrom a coaching perspective, codebar has helped me feel more confident in my skills when I help someone else solve a problem.
 I also love seeing how people who are new to tech are so interested and excited about its capabilities and it's very infectious!